davidcoles/vc5/README.md

 ## TODOs

 * IPIP/GRE/DSCP L3 support
-* Least conns support / Take most loaded server out of pool
 * Multicast status to help last conns check
 * More complete BGP4 implementation
-* BFD implementation
+* BFD implementation (maybe no need for this with 3s hold time)

 ## Configuration